hjorthjort/hjorthjort.github.io/_posts/2015-12-22-cant-install-cubase.markdown

 ---
 layout: post
-title: Can't install Cubase on Mac running Yosemite or El Capitan?
+title: Can't install Cubase on a new Mac?
 Here's how you fix it.
 date: 2015-12-22 22:04:00 +0100
 categories: old-site
 ---